ccn-ccn/MyNetworkSocial/README.md

 **🎤 Go Viral**<br>
 **💰 Go to the Bank**<br>
 <br>
-More than just a social media platform this is **Your network, Your rules, Your money!**
+More than just a social media platform this is **Your network.
+Your rules.
+Your money.**
 <br><br>
 👉 [**Apply now**](mailto:contact@mynetworksocial.com) to become a Beta Tester and claim your share of the future.
 Send a link to your social media account for approval.